Nidulus/nidulus_swarm/README.md

 ### Not a NodeJS developer?
 Fear not!
 We got you covered!

 Check out our examples folder.
 We got two ( 2 ) examples there, one for http posting and one for tcp send, so you can forward the message to your own application and out of the NodeJS world.
 Just replace svc.js with any of the two from the examples folder.
 Enjoy!

+Note: If you chose the http example, you must run "npm install" in that folder. package.json is configured already to download request, which that example uses.
+This means you need to download npm (comes with nodejs, pick latest LTS version).

+This is not required for the tcp example, "net" package comes with nodejs, and our binary has a modified nodejs built-in.